rz4/MinoTauro/README.md

 ### Hy-Expression Threading
 MinoTauro contains custom threading macros to help define more complex network architectures.
 Threading macros are common to other function-heavy lisp languages such as Clojure.
+Threading here refers to the practice of passing arguments through expression not concurrency.
 The simplest comes in the form of the thread first macro `->`, which inserts each expression into the next expression’s first argument place.
 The compliment of this macro which inserts the expressions into the last argument place is `->>`.
 The following are various threading macros available in